richafnu/Viva/Viva/glint/setup/always-on-surveys.md

    3. Select **Yes, enable the survey** in the **Enable Survey** dialog.
 The survey tile changes from gray to blue and displays response rate as users submit surveys.

 > [!IMPORTANT]
-> After an Always-On survey is enabled for the first time, Viva Glint admins can make edits by switching the Approved toggle off.
+> After an Always-On survey is enabled for the first time, Viva Glint admins can make edits by switching the Approved toggle to **Off**.
 When an admin reapproves the survey in the future, the survey **auto-enables**.

+## Understand how response numbers show in Always-On reporting

+The default report timing for Always-On surveys is 90 days.
+Sometimes people in your organization make take the survey frequently - the waiting period is less than 90 days.
+How is this counted?
+ - The responses number shows for unique users only.
+Repeat survey takers count only once.
+ - Multiple responses submitted by a single user are counted in the aggregate and the multiple choice report.

+> **Example**
+> Your organization has a survey with waiting period of one (1) day and the survey includes multiple-choice questions where only one option can be selected.
+The 90-day default report shows the number of unique user responses, but the multiple choice for a demographic, hierarchy, or a team adds up to more than 100%.